Let's say you want to prepare yourself a sandwich that is easy to make, affordable, provides nutritional benefits and, most importantly, delicious.

 SFTP, on the other hand, is not scalable independently, but rather utilizes the disk space made available to it by the given operating system on the server.

 Amazon S3 complies with laws and regulations around privacy and security such as: PCI-DSS, HIPAA/HITECH, FedRAMP, EU Data Protection Directive, and FISMA, to help you meet regulatory requirements.

 SFTP, by definition, is a secure file transfer protocol.
 It is based on SSH (Secure Shell), which is the standard system used for secure connection to UNIX/LINUX servers - ensuring all data and communication between the client and the server are encrypted over the wire.

-SFTP has been around since the 90’s and has gained trust and popularity by organizations all over the world as the de-facto standard for secure file transfer.
+SFTP has been around since the '90s and has gained trust and popularity by organizations all over the world as the de-facto standard for secure file transfer.

 That is why their use of SFTP is consistent and there is no need to spend precious time learning a new system or API to facilitate and automate secure file sharing.

-Automation and webhooks
+5. Automation and webhooks